Solid Waste Division

 Welcome to the City of Folsom Recycling Division web page.
 Our mission is to develop, promote and maintain sustainable practices that reduce the amount of solid waste going to our landfills and that conserve resources.
 State law (AB 939) requires that every jurisdiction in California divert from landfill disposal at least 50 percent of the waste stream by source reduction, recycling and composting.

 RePlanet, the largest beverage container redemption centers in California, have permanently closed their doors.
 The RePlanet located in the Wal-Mart shopping center on Riley Street closed its doors on August 5, 2019.
-Folsom residents may wish to take their California Redemption Value (CRV) beverage containers to one of a number of locations in the region.
+Folsom residents may wish to take their California Redemption Value (CRV) beverage containers to one of a number of locations in the region or place them in your blue recycling cart.
 You can use the locator on the state's recycling agency (CalRecycle's) web site to find the redemption center nearest you or local supermarkets that will redeem CRV beverage containers in store.
+RePlanet was a private company operating the CRV beverage container redemption center separate from the City's recycling center at the same location.
+The City will continue to accept recyclable materials at this location and curbside in the blue recycling cart.

 Manage your waste collection needs with our new web based tools.